mattbanderson/mattbanderson.github.io/_posts/2025-11-10-red-river-gorge-backpacking-loop.markdown

 **Big takeaway: going frameless/beltless was a huge success**!

 On my shorter hikes, I really liked having my hips and legs completely free of any restrictions from a belt.
-It felt rgreat to see that translate completely to an actual trip without any negative side-effects.
+It felt great to see that translate completely to an actual trip without any negative side-effects.
 I did not notice any lack of support and would not hesitate to do it again.

 ## GPS Watch Navigation